-R. Wetlands and Riparian Areas.
+R. Wetlands and riparian areas.

 - 1. The project will not significantly degrade wetlands and riparian areas. - 2.
-Any wetlands and riparian habitat mitigation shall be coordinated with Colorado Parks and Wildlife's Section of Wildlife and Natural Resources and the Army Corps of Engineers. - 2.
+Any wetlands and riparian habitat mitigation shall be coordinated with Colorado Parks and Wildlife and the Army Corps of Engineers. - 2.
 The determination of impacts to wetlands and riparian areas of the project may include but is not limited to: - a.
 Changes in the structure and function of Wetlands; - b.
 Changes to the filtering and pollutant uptake capacities of Wetlands and Riparian Areas; - c.
 Changes to aerial extent of Wetlands; - d.
-Changes in species' composition and diversity; - e.
+Changes in species' characteristics and diversity; - e.
 Transition from Wetland to upland species; and - f.
 Changes in function and aerial extent of Floodplains.

-S. Terrestrial and Aquatic Animals and Habitat
+S. Wildlife (Terrestrial and Aquatic)